rworsham/Automated-Sales-Monitoring/README.md

 # Why is this needed?

-### This program should shorten the amount of time needed to verify sales have imported and stores have closed by automating the process.
+### This program shortens the amount of time needed to verify sales have imported and stores have closed by automating the process.

 # Planned implementation/Research